locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 - As appropriate
 ```

-**Once you have made your Teams post, please consider your assignment to have been delivered.** The instructor will review your post and reach out for copies of any specific files that she needs.
-Otherwise, you have no other formal delivery to a Teams assignment due this week.
+**Once you have made your forum post, please consider your assignment to have been delivered.** The instructor will review your post and reach out for copies of any specific files that she needs.

 **Please make one post per team!** Teams are of course encouraged to comment on their posts!

 ### Step 5: Do the professional development activities

-Do the professional developoment activities by your classmates that interest you.
+Do the professional development activities by your classmates that interest you on your time.
+And participate in our **Professional Development Day** in **class next week** during which students will deliver their sessions in a live training of the class.

 **When you do your classmates' activities:**